Obaid-Rehman/apimatic-codegen-openshift-pipelines-demo/README.md

   - **OPENSHIFT_PROJECT**:
     This is the name of the OpenShift project that will be created in which the Tekton tasks and pipeline resources will be deployed as well as the
     APIMatic CodeGen Server and the DX Portal resources.
-For this demo, it is set as *pipelines-tutorial*
+For this demo, it is set as *pipelines-tutorial*.

+  Once these are setup, your GitHub Repo secrets page should be as shown below:

+  - Initial OpenShift Infrastructure Setup

+    With the necessary secret values now configured, you can now manually trigger the [setup_openshift_infrastructure](./.github/workflows/setup_openshift_infrastructure.yaml) GitHub action which will do the following: